 These spotted Spaniels are easily recognizable by their adorably fluffy, long ears.
 English Springer Spaniels are most commonly white with large and small black or brown spots.
 They quite often look like they have freckles on their nose!

-These medium-sized dogs make wonderful pets.
+These medium-sized dogs with spots make wonderful pets.
 Originally hunting dogs, they need a lot of exercise and have a lot of energy.
 Because their fur is medium length, they need a lot of grooming and brushing to avoid tangles and mats.

 Cocker Spaniels have a beautiful, feathered coat that comes in an array of colors.
 Reddish-brown, black, gold and brown are all possibilities.
 Just like other spotted Spaniels, it’s common for them to have a mixture of colors as well as spots that look like freckles.